How to Roast Cashews

 These nuts are wonderful in all kinds of ways, especially as roasted cashews.

 Cashews are seeds that grow on the bottom of the cashew apple, which seems more as an accessory to the seed than the other way around.

-The cashew apple is used in cooking, can be eaten fresh, and is used to make alcohol.
+The cashew apple itself is used in cooking, can be eaten fresh, and is used to make alcohol.

 The cashew tree is native to Northeastern Brazil, it was introduced to India by the Portuguese in the 1560’s.

-This tree then spread to the rest of Asia where the seed is often used in Asian cuisine.
+The cashew tree then spread to the rest of Asia where the seed is often used in Asian cuisine.

 And then the planting of the cashew tree spread to other parts of the world, and is even cultivated in Africa.

 For those of us who love cashews, there is good news on the health front.